dana6691/Web_scraping/README.md

    * Basic: click, submit, page go back, go forward, refresh, and login using Selenium
    * Flight_ticket: google flight, set destination and date of departure and returning, grab flights information
    * Google_movie: list of google movie, display only discounted Movie, scroll the page to see all movies
-   * Pagination.py: scrap multiple pages of data - click next button until the end
+   * Pagination.py: scrap multiple pages of data and save data into xlsx file
 * Project
-   * linkinside.py: fetch all href links and collect the data from the links
+   * linkinside.py: fetch all href links and collect the data from the links and save data into xlsx file
    * Google_image.py: using google_image_download library
    * Newsheadline_Weather: bring up-to-date news headlines and weather information
    * RealEstate: location, size,and price of the houses in Minneapolis